ackyshake/VimCompletesMe/README.markdown

 Once the helptags have been generated, see `:h VimCompletesMe` for usage.

+If helptags does not generate automatically, please include following lines in your .vimrc file in that case: call pathogen#runtime_append_all_bundles() call pathogen#helptags()

 ## Thanks
 * [bairui](https://github.com/dahu) for helping me with this plugin, and for the kickass name.